Education

 Flower Fields

 The 50-acre Flower Fields in Carlsbad is a great place to shoot spring blooms.
-The site is open only between March 1 and May 13 in 2012, so be sure to plan a visit.
+The site is open only rom early March through early May, so be sure to plan a visit.
 Hours are from 9:00 am to 6:00 pm daily.
-Admission is $11 for adults and $10 for seniors who are 60+.
+Visit their website for the lastest info for visiting the Carlsbad fields.

 Laguna Niguel Regional Park